 - Expected standards of conduct

-- Disclosure of material outside business activities and personal relationships with investment managers and custodial banks that the Firm may evaluate or recommend to its clients
+- Disclosure of material outside business activities and personal relationships with investment managers and custodial banks that the Firm may evaluate or recommend to its clients.
+Should such relationships exist, the Firm has adopted policies and controls to ensure any potential conflicts of interest are mitigated.

-- The Firm's gift policy
+- The Firm's Gift Policy

 - Confidential treatment of client data

 - Restrictions on personal investments

 - Restrictions on political contributions